 Cavities are common in children across the world.
 When left untreated, cavities can be painful, and may lead to tooth decay and childhood periodontal disease if left untreated.
 There are several ways in which you can help prevent your child’s teeth from developing cavities.
-To learn more about cavity prevention in Phillipsburg, New Jersey, and to set up an appointment with Dr. Joseph Maggio, Dr. Robert Lo Guidice, and their team of dentists, please call Adaptive Dental Associates at 908-847-4498.
+To learn more about cavity prevention in Phillipsburg, New Jersey, and to set up an appointment with Dr. Robert Lo Giudice and associates, please call Adaptive Dental Associates at 908-847-4498.

 The two main causes of cavities are poor oral hygiene and sugar-heavy diets.
 When teeth are exposed to sugary foods on a regular basis, the sugars collect on and around the teeth, eventually developing into plaque.
 The harmful bacteria contained in plaque then feeds on the sugars and emits an acid which corrodes the tooth enamel and causes cavities.
 While cavities form on the outside of the teeth, they may not always be visible to the eye.
 Smaller cavities or cavities which form between the teeth often need to be detected and diagnosed using digital X-rays.

 - Sensitivity to spicy foods

 - Nighttime waking and crying

 Aside from bringing your child to the dentist twice each year for dental cleanings and exams, there are several things you can do at home to help prevent cavities: